RKelln/5-directions/public/writing/ppf.md

 His _Partita for Unattended Computer_ was the first ever unaccompanied performance of live computer music, with no human performer involved, and the piece read from paper tape.
 Later that year, as part of _Cybernetic Serendipity_ exhibition, he used a PDP-8 to analyze a tune whistled by a visitor to the show and improvise upon it.

 Notes:
+[Peter Zinovieff](https://en.wikipedia.org/wiki/Peter_Zinovieff) was a British engineer and composer, son of Russian aristrocrats who fled the Russian Revolution.
+He bought his first computer (he claimed "the first computer in a private house") by auctioning his first wife's tiara.

+His _Partita for Unattended Computer_ was the first ever unaccompanied performance of live computer music, with no human performer involved, and the piece read from paper tape.
+Later that year, as part of _Cybernetic Serendipity_ exhibition, he used a PDP-8 to analyze a tune whistled by a visitor to the show and improvise upon it.

 ### Credits
 * https://120years.net/wordpress/ems-synthesisers-peter-zinovief-united-kingdom-1969/